Maki Fujiyoshi

-Fujiyoshi was a straight-left-hander.
+Fujiyoshi was born in Sakai, Ibaraki, Japan.
+She was a straight-left-hander.
 She played basketball from 1983 to 1990 but switched to volleyball in April 1990 on entering Ryugasaki Daini High School.
 She played for the Hitachi Belles Filles in 1993.
-In 1994, she competed in the FIVB Volleyball Women's World Championship.
-She retired because of her injury on May 31, 2001.
+Fujiyoshi announced her retirement from professional volleyball on 31 May 2001 at age 27.
+The retirement was attributed to chronic patellar tendinopathy that had progressively worsened during her final competitive season.